fpl/lovergine.com/posts/2024-09-02-guix-take-two.md

 in a _container_ (or a _virtual machine_), to use the host system just as a basic platform and create Guix-based services and applications on top.

-But this will be the topics for other posts...
+But those will be the topics for other posts...

 ## References